gabeklein/expressive-mvc/README.md

 ### Glossary

-The following is a bascially crash-course to help get you up to speed.<br/>
+The following is a crash-course to help get you up to speed.<br/>
 To that end, here's some library jargon which will be good to know.

  - **Model**: Any class you'll write extending `Model`.
 Your definition for a type of controller.
  - **Controller**: An instance of your model, usable wherever you need it.
- - **State**: The state belonging to a controller, values on instance, defined by model.
+ - **State**: The state belonging to a controller; values on instance, defined by model.
  - **Subscriber**: A hook, or otherwise special callback, responding to updates.
  - **View**: A function-component which may be mounted and accept hooks.
  - **Element**: Instance of a component/view, actively mounted with its own state and lifecycle.

 <br/>

-Alrighty, lets go :clap:
+Let's-a go :clap:
 <br/><br/>

 <h2 id="concept-simple">Simplest use-case</h2>

-Backing up from our first example, we start with a bare minimum.
+Start with a bare minimum:

 ```jsx
 import Model from "@expressive/mvc";